OpenTOSCA/tosca-yaml-plugins/README.md

-# Tosca Yaml Plugins
+# TOSCA Yaml Plugins

-A theia application and an eclipse plugin.
+Theia, VSCode and Eclipse Plugin for the TOSCA Yaml langugage.
 Both use an Xtext language server.
 This project is still work in progress.

 ## Building